-- Common warts are skin growths seen mostly on fingers and hands.
+These are skin growths seen mostly on fingers and hands.
 They have a grainy texture making them rough to the touch.
 They consist of clotted blood vessels and tend to look like tiny seeds.
 Often blackish in color, these types of warts spread very easily when compared to the other types.
 Untreated cuts and bruises, which often go unnoticed on the hands, are easily infected by HPV and can lead to common warts.
 Treatment is necessary when they start to multiply and become painful.

-- Flat warts are smooth, brown/yellow/flesh colored and flat-topped bumps that are the size of pinheads.
+These are smooth, brown/yellow/flesh colored and flat-topped bumps that are the size of pinheads.
 These warts are very contagious but painless as they are benign.
 They can be commonly found on the back of the hand, legs, and on the face.
 Flat warts appear in large numbers.

-- Periungual and subungual warts occur under and around the toenails and fingernails.
+These warts occur under and around the toenails and fingernails.
 They can be very painful as they occur under the nails and prohibit them from growing.
 Periungual warts are commonly seen amongst nail bitters and in peelers.

 How To Remove Warts On Face?

 Warts are easy to remove.
 Many cosmetic treatments are effective in removing skin warts.
-Let’s look at some treatments to remove facial warts –
+Let’s look at some treatments to remove facial warts:

 How Much Does Wart Removal Cost In India?